Israel Experience

 Jerusalem

-What is an Israel Experience program?
-Israel Experiences are identity-building, peer group programs run by non-profit organizations that allow participants to learn in-depth about the land, culture and people of Israel.
-The list of approved Israel Experience programs is constantly changing as new programs are developed.
-For your convenience we have included links to various suggested organizations, below, to help you find the best possible Israel Experience for you.
-Since there are many other programs not every one is approved, please contact us (israelexperience@juf.org) if you have a question about a specific Israel Experience program.
+What is an Israel experience program?
+Israel experiences are identity-building, peer group programs run by non-profit organizations that allow participants to learn in-depth about the land, culture and people of Israel.
+The list of approved Israel programs is constantly changing as new programs are developed.
+For your convenience, we have included links below to various suggested organizations to help find the best possible Israel experience for you.
+Since there are many other programs and not every one is approved, please contact us (israelexperience@juf.org) if you have a question about a specific Israel program.

 Looking for high school trips or Gap Year programs?
-Visit JUF Teens.
+Visit Trips for Teens.

 • Birthright Israel

-Free 10-day trips to Israel to college students and young adults who have not previously traveled to Israel on a peer trip. **Keep in mind that Jewish Federation Israel Experience Funds may not be used for Birthright Israel**
+Free 10-day trips to Israel for college students and young adults who have not previously traveled to Israel on a peer trip. **Please note that Jewish Federation Israel Experience Savings Funds and Scholarships may not be used for Birthright Israel**

 Hagshama offers information on various short- and long-term programs in Israel.